Light89byte/ActiveDirectoryLab/README.md

 <h2>Description</h2>
-In this lab, we're going to go through setting up a Windows Active Directory home lab using Oracle Virtual box.
-This a great introduction for beginners that will need to understand how the large-scale buiness enterprises utlize setting up different user accounts on a windows environment.
+In this lab, we're gonna go through setting up a Windows Active Directory home lab using Oracle Virtual box.
+This a great introduction for beginners to understand how large-scale buiness enterprises utlize setting up different user accounts on a windows environment.
 Even for the veteran administrators, it will be good practice to go over this refesher course in all of its intrisic detail.
 Let's get started...
 <br />